stefaneng/Tika-Example/README.md

-# Apache Tiki Example with Maven
+# Apache Tika Example with Maven

-Java with Maven example of using Tiki
+Java with Maven example of using Tika